Minology/kChat/README.md

 ### Logging in the admin site
 - Go to http://127.0.0.1:8000/admin
 - To view documentation, go to http://127.0.0.1:8000/admin/doc

+### Accessing phpMyAdmin
+- To access your MySQL user interface, go to http://127.0.0.1:8888

 ### Chatting
 - Go to http://127.0.0.1:8080